matomo-org/developer-documentation/docs/generated/2.0-rc2/Hooks.md

 Callback Signature:
 <pre><code>function(&amp;$visit)</code></pre>

-- `\Piwik\Tracker\VisitInterface` `$visit` Initialized to null, but can be set to a new visit object.
+- `\Piwik\Tracker\VisitInterface` `&$visit` Initialized to null, but can be set to a new visit object.
 If it isn't modified Piwik uses the default class.

 ### Tracker.newConversionInformation